-Percentage of live births occurring before 37 weeks gestation (in 2021).
+Percentage of live births occurring before 37 weeks gestation (in 2023).

 A full-term pregnancy is 37-40 weeks.
-Preterm birth is defined as a birth that happens before 37 weeks of gestation (the process or period of developing inside the womb between conception and birth)
+Preterm birth is defined as a birth that happens before 37 weeks of gestation (the process or period of developing inside the womb between conception and birth).

 Complications due to preterm birth are a leading cause of infant mortality in the state.
 Preterm birth can be prevented and is connected to the health and well-being of the mother.
 Access to and quality of healthcare before, during and after pregnancy can affect health outcomes in the future.
+Oklahoma’s preterm birth rate is consistently higher than the national level.

 While there are several reasons why a preterm birth happens, some of the more common reasons preterm births occur are related to high blood pressure, diabetes, poor nutrition, stress, domestic violence, smoking, substance use, and maternal age.